 Debut Novel

 On the left is the early cover concept for the first novel created by designer Emerson Ohlson; on the right is a character study by artist Heather Halpern, who works in pencil, ink, and mixed media to capture the emotion and humanity of our characters.
 Her artwork will be used for all three novels which will help make the concept cohesive.
-As we get closer to publication—about 28 weeks out—we’ll reveal the final cover along with the artwork for the next two novels in The Further Adventures of Cutty Braughn.
-Meanwhile every week we are podcasting another chapter of the first novel.
+The final cover design is on the first page and the next two novels in The Further Adventures of Cutty Braughn will have their covers completed soon.
+Meanwhile every week we are podcasting another chapter of the first novel, enjoy that listen while you wait.

 “the last of the goletas”